Sándor Garbai: Life and political career

 After the fall of the Soviet Republic, he was arrested by the Romanian military.
 Fearing reprisals, Garbai escaped from Romanian captivity in Cluj and fled to Czechoslovakia and first in settled Bratislava and then emigrated to Vienna.
 He was a leader of the centrist Marxist movement among the Hungarian political refugees.
 With his family, he opened a restaurant in Vienna, where he hosted former communist and other socialist leaders.
 The restaurant soon went bankrupt, Garbai suffered huge financial losses and lived in poverty for the rest of his lifetime.
 After leaving Austria in 1934 due to the victory of the right-wing Fatherland Front, he settled in Bratislava, and in 1938, in Paris.

-During the German occupation of France he did not participate in the Resistance Movement, although the underground tried to recruit him.
+During the German occupation of France he did not participate in the French Resistance, although the underground tried to recruit him.
 He was also not bothered by the German occupiers.
 After the liberation of Hungary, Garbai and his family desired to return to their homeland but their request was rejected.